SamraajThack/Sams-Book-Store/README.md

 # About
 This is a learning project where I wanted to learn to develop an web application from scratch to deployment as I found myself learning bits and piece of various technologies.
 The app is an e-commmerce book store (which can be changed to any e-commerce store).
 The tech stack is React.js, Express.js, Node.js and MongoDB.
 The site is currently deployed and is live.

+# How to use

+- Signin to purchase products
+- Browse through products by searching and filtering.
+- You can search on the homepage and filter on the shop page
+- View the product and its related products on the product page
+- Add products to cart
+- Checkout on the cart page
+- The payment gateway accepts an valid credit card number (dont worry, nothing gets processed)
+- Enjoy shopping!

 # Main Features

 ## Authentication